How Freight Agents Can Improve Carrier Relationships

 About Scott Watanabe

-Joining Armstrong in 2014, Scott serves as Director of Training and Agent Development in Armstrong’s Boise office.
-He manages operations that oversee onboarding new hires, mentoring agents, and continuing education through professional development.
-He is skilled in negotiation, operations management, freight, and sales.
+Joining Armstrong in 2014, Scott serves as Director of Training and Agent Development for Armstrong Transport Group.
+Also known as "The Freight Sensei," Scott oversees new hire training, agent mentoring, and continuing education through professional development.
+He is skilled in negotiation, operations management, and customer and carrier sales.
+Scott is a retired US Army Reserve Veteran with two combat tours and over 21 years of service.